-Thematic Summary of the Positions of the Members of the Non-Aligned Movement in Plenary Meeting Records of the 57th General Conference of the International Atomic Energy Agency

-United Nations Fora

-(GC(57)/OR.9, Para 8) Mr NAJAVI (Islamic Republic of Iran), speaking on behalf of NAM, reiterated its position of principle in the matter as follows: "a.
+Thematic Summary of the Positions of the Members of the Non-Aligned Movement in Plenary Meeting Records of the 58 th General Conference of the International Atomic Energy Agency United Nations Fora UN General Assembly (GC(58)/OR.8, Para 9) Mr NAJAVI (Islamic Republic of Iran), speaking on behalf of NAM, reiterated its position of principle in the matter as follows: "a.
 NAM strongly believes that stability cannot be achieved in a region where massive imbalances in military capabilities are maintained, particularly through the possession of nuclear weapons, which allow one party to threaten its neighbours and the region. "b.
 NAM considers the establishment of a nuclear-weapon-free zone (NWFZ) in the Middle East as a positive step towards attaining the objective of global nuclear disarmament and reiterates its support for the establishment of such a zone in accordance with relevant General Assembly and Security Council resolutions. "c.
 NAM is convinced that the effective and efficient application of IAEA safeguards in the Middle East promotes greater confidence among States in the region.
-Accordingly, NAM considers that achieving the universality of comprehensive Agency safeguards in the Middle East region is the first practical step towards that end, and is a necessary step towards the establishment of an NWFZ there."

-UN General Assembly

-(GC(57)/OR.9, Para 90) NAM considered that the establishment of a nuclear-weapon-free zone in the Middle East would be a positive step towards the objective of global nuclear disarmament, and it continued to advocate the establishment of such a zone in accordance with the relevant General Assembly and Security Council resolutions.

-(GC(57)/OR.9, Para 96) In a letter attached to the Director General's report contained in document GC(54)/14, Israel's Deputy Prime Minister and Minister of Foreign Affairs had stated that Israel valued the non-proliferation regime, acknowledged its importance and had over the years demonstrated "a responsible policy of restraint in the nuclear domain".
-Regrettably, numerous Agency documents were testimony to the contrary.
-For example, in various resolutions regarding South Africa's nuclear capabilities adopted by it before 1994, the General Conference had recalled General Assembly resolutions dealing with relations between Israel and South Africa in which the General Assembly had, inter alia, strongly condemned the extensive collaboration between Israel and the then racist regime of South Africa, especially in the military and nuclear fields, in defiance of General Assembly and Security Council resolutions.
+Accordingly, NAM considers that achieving the universality of comprehensive Agency safeguards in the Middle East region is the first practical step towards that end, and is a necessary step towards the establishment of an NWFZ in the Middle East would be a positive step towards attaining the objective of global nuclear disarmament, and it continued to advocate the establishment of such a zone in accordance with the relevant UN General Assembly and Security Council resolutions.
+(GC(58)/OR.8, Para 93) The Deputy Prime Minister and Minister of Foreign Affairs of Israel, in a letter to the Director General (reproduced in Annex 2 of the Director General's report contained in document GC(54)/14), had stated that Israel valued the non-proliferation regime, acknowledged its importance and had over the years demonstrated a responsible policy of restraint in the nuclear domain.
+Regrettably, Agency documents were testimony to the contrary.
+Various General Conference resolutions adopted prior to 1994 regarding South Africa's nuclear capabilities had referenced UN General Assembly resolutions on relations between Israel and the th

-(GC(57)/OR.9, Para 8) Mr NAJAVI (Islamic Republic of Iran), speaking on behalf of NAM, reiterated its position of principle in the matter as follows: "a.
+(GC(58)/OR.8, Para 9) Mr NAJAVI (Islamic Republic of Iran), speaking on behalf of NAM, reiterated its position of principle in the matter as follows: "a.
 NAM strongly believes that stability cannot be achieved in a region where massive imbalances in military capabilities are maintained, particularly through the possession of nuclear weapons, which allow one party to threaten its neighbours and the region. "b.
 NAM considers the establishment of a nuclear-weapon-free zone (NWFZ) in the Middle East as a positive step towards attaining the objective of global nuclear disarmament and reiterates its support for the establishment of such a zone in accordance with relevant General Assembly and Security Council resolutions. "c.
 NAM is convinced that the effective and efficient application of IAEA safeguards in the Middle East promotes greater confidence among States in the region.
 Accordingly, NAM considers that achieving the universality of comprehensive Agency safeguards in the Middle East region is the first practical step towards that end, and is a necessary step towards the establishment of an NWFZ there."